-The name Trinity Mountains refers to a rugged north/south ridgeline that runs from Dog Mountain (just above Anderson Ranch Reservoir) to Sheep Mountain (just north of the Middle Fork Boise River).
+The name Trinity Mountains refers to a rugged North/South ridge line that runs from Dog Mountain (just above Anderson Ranch Reservoir) to Sheep Mountain (just north of the Middle Fork Boise River).
 The name was used by miners but has not been officially adopted by the government.
-Trinity Mountain is the highest point on this ridge at 9,451 feet.
-Other notable summits include Peak 9165, Peak 9140, the Fiddlers Perch, Peak 9037 and Peak 8554.
+Trinity Mountain (9,451 feet) is the highest point on the ridge.
+Other notable summits include Peak 9165, Peak 9140, Fiddlers Perch, Peak 9037 and Peak 8554.

-The ridge is accessed by the Trinity Mountain Road [(E)(2.2)] which is climbs as high as 8,400 feet as it travesres the range from south to north.
+The ridge is accessed by the Trinity Mountain Road [(E)(2.2) on Page 155] which climbs as high as 8,400 feet as it traverses the range from south to north.
 A 4WD is recommended.
 Much of the Trinity Mountain area was burned by a forest fire in 2012.
-Still, there is are living trees to be found and the many high mountain lakes around Trinity Mountain provide good camping.
+Still, there are living trees to be found and the many high mountain lakes around Trinity Mountain provide good camping.